dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 ## Libuv transport configuration

-With the release of ASP.NET Core 5.0, Kestrel's Libuv transport has been obsoleted.
-It will not receive updates to support new OS platforms such as Windows ARM64 and will be removed entirely in a future release.
-Remove any calls to the obsolete <xref:Microsoft.AspNetCore.Hosting.WebHostBuilderLibuvExtensions.UseLibuv*> method to use Kestrel's default Socket transport instead.
+With the release of ASP.NET Core 5.0, Kestrel's Libuv transport is obsolete.
+Libuv transport doesn't receive updates to support new OS platforms, such as Windows ARM64, and will be removed entirely in a future release.
+Remove any calls to the obsolete <xref:Microsoft.AspNetCore.Hosting.WebHostBuilderLibuvExtensions.UseLibuv%2A> method and use Kestrel's default Socket transport instead.

 ::: moniker-end